scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 that can glue several elementwise computations together.
 Unfortunately, the syntax required by numexpr is a bit unusual (the expression must be encoded as a string within the code), and it is limited to elementwise computations.
-[Cython]_ and [scipy.weave]_ offer a simple way to hand-write crucial segments of code into C. Unfortunately if the bottlenec is a large mathematical expression comprising hundreds of operations, manual optimization of the math can be time-consuming and suboptimal compared to automatic optimization.
+[Cython]_ and [scipy.weave]_ address the issue by offering a simple way to hand-write crucial segments of code into C. While this might bring about significant improvements, if the bottleneck of a program is a large mathematical expression, comprising hundreds of operations, manual optimization of the math can be time-consuming and suboptimal compared to automatic optimization.